conariumsoft/lovecraft/README.md

 # lovecraft-VR
-Virtual Reality Engine & Toolkit for ROBLOX.
+Virtual reality framework and toolkit for ROBLOX.

-engine folder gets loaded to `ReplicatedStorage.Lovecraft`
+The API Documentation can be found at: https://scientiist.github.io/lovecraft/